 We take particular pride in our faculty development.
 Our efforts are grounded in the needs of our group across the career continuum, taking into account their diverse career paths and goals.
 Our mentorship efforts include one-on-one mentoring, collaborative peer mentoring, and peer observation.
 We have a robust journal club and faculty development sessions related to educational methods that provide both CME and MOC points.
 Finally, in addition to weekly research meetings, we have “works in progress” meetings to discuss faculty projects, as well as health services and medical education research meetings.
 Our faculty development activities have been presented at national meetings and appeared in the ACP Hospitalist and Medscape.

-Division Chief, General & Hospital Medicine
+Interim Chief, General & Hospital Medicine

 A Division in the Department of Medicine

 The division of General & Hospital medicine is one of twelve divisions housed in the Department of Medicine at UT Health San Antonio’s Long School of Medicine.
 Our sister divisions include:

 - Janey and Dolph Briscoe Division of Cardiology